Wisconsin Tower: History

 The Wisconsin Tower is a prime example of Art Deco architecture, and was built from 1929 to 1930, in the middle of the Art Deco era.
 It was designed by the Chicago architectural firm of Weary & Alford Company.
 The firm designed several Midwest office buildings and banks during this period which had similar features–skyscrapers with Bedford stone exterior and inset upper floors.

-The dramatic brown marble front entrance, surrounding a grillwork of birds and flowers, leads to an equally impressive lobby, almost all of which is original.
+The brown marble front entrance, surrounding a grillwork of birds and flowers, leads to a lobby, almost all of which is original.
 The lobby walls are Levanto Italian marble.
-The elevator doors, elevator signals, and directory are all beautiful examples of Art Deco design.
+The elevator doors, elevator signals, and directory are examples of Art Deco design.
 The metal grillwork continues along the south and east sides of the outside of the building.
 All of the grillwork was designed by Edwin Weary, one of the architects, who also designed the frieze on the Milwaukee Journal Sentinel Building located on State Street.

 The Wisconsin Tower was known as the Mariner Tower until 1939.
 The original name came from the developer, John W. Mariner.
 The land upon which The Wisconsin Tower was built was originally purchased by John W. Mariner from brothers Thomas and John E. Saxe–famous Milwaukee theatre moguls.
 Mariner owned several businesses related to real estate, and died several months before completion of the Tower.
 The name change came about because another Downtown building known as the Mariner was frequently confused with the Mariner Tower.

 At a height of 280 feet, and 22 floors (the 22nd floor contains equipment and the two floors below ground are used for resident parking).
 The Wisconsin Tower was the tallest skyscraper built in Milwaukee during the 1920s.
 The steel tower on the rooftop accounts for about 35 feet of the total building's height.
 It was originally enclosed in glass and used as an airplane beacon.
 Now the structure is purely decorative and is illuminated at night by LED lights.
 There is a second steel tower on the rooftop now, that is not included in the building's height.

 Although there has been speculation that the steel tower's original purpose was for blimp landings, there is no proof.
 The rumor may have come about in part because of the building's resemblance to the Empire State Building, which has a similar structure that was actually built as a landing platform.
 As a matter of fact, there are two other buildings built by the architectural firm Weary & Alford which resemble closely the Wisconsin Tower, see First National Center (Oklahoma City).